Treating High Blood Pressure in Northcentral PA

 - Control stress.
 Stress makes your heart work harder and beat faster.
 Get an adequate amount of sleep, limit stressful situations and try stress-reduction techniques like a stress-management class or meditation through yoga.

-UPMC Susquehanna Heart & Vascular Institute provides treatment and management of high blood pressure in Williamsport, PA, and the surrounding areas.
+UPMC Heart and Vascular Institute provides treatment and management of high blood pressure in Williamsport, PA, and the surrounding areas.